shaanknight/Supposedly-surfer/README.md

-Name : Sayantan Jana
-Roll No. : 20171185
+# Supposedly-Surfer

-Game : Subway Surfers inspired game using WebGL
+#### Game : Subway Surfers inspired game using JavaScript and WebGL

 	-> The game is inspired from Subway Surfer where the person playing will be trying to escape a chasing police officer running in a narrow